amirna2/open-teleop/docs/mini-webui/mini-web-ui-requirements.md

 ### 3.3.
 Card-Based Design
 - **FR-3.3.1:** All functional components in the Teleop view shall be displayed within self-contained "cards."
-- **FR-3.3.2:** Cards shall be arranged in a grid-like fashion.
+- **FR-3.3.2:** The primary video card shall occupy the full background area (non-movable, non-resizable).
+- **FR-3.3.3:** Additional cards shall be positioned as overlay cards over the main video with fixed dimensions.
+- **FR-3.3.4:** Overlay cards shall be movable via drag functionality but NOT resizable.
-- **FR-3.3.3:** Each card must have a header displaying its title (e.g., "Primary Video Stream").
+- **FR-3.3.5:** Each card must have a header displaying its title (e.g., "Primary Video Stream").

 ## 4. Component-Specific Requirements

 ### 4.1.
 Video Cards
 - **FR-4.1.1:** Each video card shall display a live video stream.
+- **FR-4.1.2:** The primary video card shall be full-screen and non-movable.
+- **FR-4.1.3:** Additional video cards shall be fixed-size overlays that can be moved via drag.
-- **FR-4.1.2:** A user must be able to click on any video card to swap it into the main, larger video card slot.
+- **FR-4.1.4:** A user must be able to click on any overlay video card to swap it into the main video card slot.
-- **FR-4.1.3:** Each video card header shall contain a status icon indicating the stream's state (e.g., Connected, Disconnected, Error).
+- **FR-4.1.5:** Each video card header shall contain a status icon indicating the stream's state (e.g., Connected, Disconnected, Error).
-- **FR-4.1.4:** Video cards must support telemetry overlays (e.g., occupancy grids).
+- **FR-4.1.6:** Video cards must support telemetry overlays (e.g., occupancy grids).
-- **FR-4.1.5:** An overlay toggle button must be available on video cards to show or hide telemetry data.
+- **FR-4.1.7:** An overlay toggle button must be available on video cards to show or hide telemetry data.

 ### 4.2.
 Control Cards
 - **FR-4.2.1:** Control cards shall display a single, non-customizable virtual joystick interface for robot control.
+- **FR-4.2.2:** Control cards shall be fixed-size overlay cards that can be moved via drag.
-- **FR-4.2.2:** The joystick's visual style and behavior shall be consistent across all control cards.
+- **FR-4.2.3:** The joystick's visual style and behavior shall be consistent across all control cards.

 ### 4.3.
 Robot Health
-- **FR-4.3.1:** Robot-specific health metrics (e.g., battery level, temperature) shall be displayed as an overlay card.
+- **FR-4.3.1:** Robot-specific health metrics (e.g., battery level, temperature) shall be displayed as a fixed-size overlay card.
+- **FR-4.3.2:** Robot health cards shall be movable via drag functionality.
-- **FR-4.3.2:** This robot health card shall be addable via the Teleop view toolbar.
+- **FR-4.3.3:** This robot health card shall be addable via the Teleop view toolbar.

 ### 4.4.
 Status Indicators
 - **FR-4.4.1:** All status indicators throughout the UI (e.g., for connections, streams) must use a consistent set of icons (e.g., green for connected, yellow for warning, red for error).